5 Signs Your Printer is Dying (Solutions)

 Solution: There are a few ways to handle this issue.
 First, you’ll want to ensure your device is properly maintained.

-You can also check your print driver for updates, use high quality supplies that are designed for your machine, like OEM printer toners, and adjust print settings for high quality prints.
-If none of these solutions work, then you may need to consider re-aligning the printer head or cartridge.
+Use high-quality supplies designed for your machine, such as OEM printer toners, and adjust print settings for high-quality prints.
+If none of these solutions work, consider re-aligning the printer head or cartridge.

 3. Poor or Outdated Connectivity Options